Pylons/pyramid/docs/tutorials/wiki2/background.rst

 URLs to code.
 It can also be followed by people without any prior Python web framework experience.

-To code along with this tutorial, the developer will need a UNIX machine with development tools (Mac OS X with XCode, any Linux or BSD variant, etc.) *or* a Windows system of any kind.
+To code along with this tutorial, the developer will need a Unix machine with development tools (Mac OS X with XCode, any Linux or BSD variant, etc.) *or* a Windows system of any kind.